Boleskine House: MacGillivray family (1992–2002)

 The house was put on the market for £250,000 in 1991.
 It was purchased by Ronald and Annette MacGillivray in 1992.
-According to Mrs. MacGillivray, when they bought the house it was in a very bad state.
+According to Mrs MacGillivray, when they bought the house it was in a very bad state.
 The MacGillivrays "spent a lot of money stripping it back to the bare walls and re-roofing it.
 It had four bedrooms, four bathrooms, a huge drawing room, dining room, library and various smaller rooms".
 The house was then converted into a hotel.

 Ronald MacGillivray died in 2002.
 He was said to hate any reference to the house's dark past when it was home to Crowley.

 When asked whether she had experienced any mysterious occurrences at Boleskine House, his wife states that she experienced "absolutely none.
 I am a non-believer and didn't listen to all that rubbish.
 We had a great time there."

 Private ownership (2002–2015)

 Following Ronald MacGillivray's death, Boleskine House was put up for sale again.
-The new Dutch owners, who have remained anonymous, converted the house back into a private residence and used it as a holiday home.
+The new Dutch owners converted the house back into a private residence and used it as a holiday home.

 In 2009, a 1.9 acre plot on the former estate was put on the market for £176,000 with plans to build a three-bedroom log house.
 The sale also included 140 ft of foreshore on Loch Ness.

 Conflagration (2015)

 At approximately 1:40 pm on 23 December 2015, a motorist on the A82 road reported flames and smoke coming from Boleskine House.
-When fire crews attended, it is estimated up to 60 per cent of the building had already been incinerated, with flames rising up to 20 ft high.
+When fire crews attended, it is estimated up to 60 percent of the building had already been incinerated, with flames rising up to 20 ft high.
 The firefighters concentrated on the west wing of the house, as the rest of the building had been severely damaged.

 The owner's business partner and daughter had gone shopping and returned to find the house ablaze.
 The fire was thought to have started in the kitchen, however nobody was believed to be in the house at the time of the fire and there were no casualties.